CITRIS Core Seed Funding

 To encourage cross-campus, interdisciplinary approaches to societal challenges, eligible teams will include two or more principal investigators (PIs) from the different UC campuses named above.
 Proposals that engage multiple academic disciplines are encouraged.
 For example, a computer scientist and economist might collaborate on novel data applications, each leveraging the strengths of their home campus.

-Competitive proposals will emphasize:
+Successful proposals will emphasize:

-1. Information technology applications to benefit society
+1. Information technology applications in the interest of society

-Each winning team receives $40,000–$60,000 to pursue their research during the 12-month performance period.
+Each selected team receives $40,000–$60,000 to pursue their research during the 12-month performance period.
 Awardees receive CITRIS Investigator status and can benefit from connections with the institute’s broader network and resources.
 At the conclusion of the award period, a brief outcome report is required to highlight the project successes and share next steps for the work.

 Background